railsadminteam/rails_admin/docs/troubleshoot.md

 ```

 Please note that `initializer/rails_admin.rb` is very likely to require access to your DB.
-Thus if don't need access to your application at asset compilation time,
+Thus, if you don't need access to your application at asset compilation time,

 ```ruby
 config.assets.initialize_on_precompile = false